Trusted WordPress tutorials, when you need them most.

 First, you will need to install and activate the free WPCode plugin.
 For detailed instructions, check out our step-by-step guide on how to install a WordPress plugin.

-Once activated, navigate to Code Snippets » Add Snippet from your WordPress dashboard.
-Then, you’ll want to hover your mouse over ‘Add Your Custom Code (New Snippet)’ and then click ‘Use Snippet.’
+Then, you’ll want to hover your mouse over ‘Add Your Custom Code (New Snippet)’ and then click ‘+ Add Custom Snippet.’

-Creating a custom code snippet using WPCode
+Creating a custom code snippet for custom post types using WPCode

-After that, simply paste the following code into the ‘Code Preview’ area.
-This code creates a basic custom post type called ‘Movies’ that will appear in your admin sidebar and work with any theme.
+This code creates a basic custom post type called ‘Movies’ that will appear in your admin sidebar and work with any WordPress theme.

 // Our custom post type function